mesarcik/Wavelet_Libraries/README.md

 # Wavelet_Methods
-Code used for performing Discrete wavelet based interference suppression for radio astronomy.
-This repository is a small segment of a code base used for the implementation of a master's research project at the univeristy of Cape Town.
+Code used for performing discrete wavelet based interference suppression for radio astronomy.

+This repository is a small segment of a code base used for the implementation of a master's research project at the Univeristy of Cape Town.